vladigleba/vladigleba.github.io/posts/prophecy/judgment.md

 > And, behold, I come quickly; and my reward is with me, *to give every man according as his work shall be*.
 {% ct 'Revelation 22:12' %}

 In {% rf 'Acts 24:25' false %} Paul talks about a coming judgment, meaning it had not happened yet.
 In Revelation 14, on the other hand, there are three angels proclaiming a message to the people of the world in the last days, and the first angel’s message is that the judgment has begun.
-So the judgment begins in the last days, which we are living in (see [“2,300 Day Prophecy”](/posts/prophecy/investigative.md)).
+So the judgment [begins in the last days](/posts/prophecy/investigative.md), which we are living in.
 When Jesus comes back to earth He’s bringing a reward with Him, which means the judgment has already taken place to decide who will be saved and what their reward will be.

 ## Who will be judged?